-- a commitment by Gresham House plc to use £5 million of its cash resources to purchase shares by June 2023 at greater than a 5 per cent. discount; - an ongoing commitment by Gresham House Asset Management to reinvest 50 per cent. of its management fee per quarter in shares if the Company's shares trade at an average discount of greater than 5 per cent. for the quarter; and - the deferral of the continuation resolutions that would otherwise be proposed at the Company's Annual General Meetings in 2022, 2023 and 2024 in favour of the implementation of a 100 per cent. realisation opportunity for shareholders in 2025, the structure and timing of which will be communicated by the Board in due course.
+Other measures, also implemented in Q12022, remain ongoing.
+These include: a buy back policy to return 50 per cent. of proceeds from profitable realisations, at greater than a 5 per cent. discount on an ongoing basis, in each financial year; an ongoing commitment by Gresham House Asset Management to reinvest 50 per cent. of its management fee per quarter in shares if the Company's shares trade at an average discount of greater than 5 per cent. for the quarter; and the deferral of an annual continuation resolution in favour of the implementation of a 100 per cent. realisation opportunity for shareholders in 2025.